leif/thresh/README.md

 Kickstarter) and most supporters cannot afford to pledge support to a large number of projects simultaneously.

-While the existing model has successfully provided funding for many projects, its necessarily short funding periods discourage ambitious or seemingly unlikely-to-succeed ideas from being supported or even proposed.
-Our hypothesis is that more ambitious proposals are achievable if they have enough time to mature in the right environment, and people will be willing to support them if the barrier of taking on additional obligation with each additional pledge is removed.
+While this model has successfully provided funding for many projects, its necessarily short funding periods discourage ambitious or seemingly unlikely-to-succeed ideas from being supported or even proposed.
+Our expectation is that more ambitious proposals are achievable if they have enough time to mature in the right environment, and people will be more willing to support them if the barrier of taking on additional obligation with each additional pledge is removed.

 ### Decision-making and task prioritization